I used to be one of those moms. I used to think I knew why kids did what they did. Especially preschool-aged children who have a fit.

 Spoiling a Child … with Love

-So, in answer to the well-meaning question, No, my daughter does not act up to get attention.
-If she is acting contrary to societal accepted norms, it’s because she’s reached a limit in some way.
-Her happiness, sadness, frustration, or disappointment has reached a level that at that moment she cannot control it.
+So, in answer to the well-meaning question, No, my preschool-aged daughter did not act up to get attention.
+If she was acting contrary to societal accepted norms, it’s because she had reached a limit in some way.
+Her happiness, sadness, frustration, or disappointment has reached a level that at that moment she could not control it.

 I am told that, as a child, I had frequent tantrums.
 Actually, I remember being told that, being a redhead, I had a “redhead’s temper.”
 It took far too long for me to come to understand that my temper is no different than anyone else’s temper.
 I simply did not learn, at a young age, to control the intensity of emotions.

 The good news is we can always learn to improve ourselves.
-I am so grateful that with my little fireball of energy, I can be the one that is there for her as I help her learn and give her the words to communicate.
-She does not act out for attention.
-She is simply a preschooler learning how to live.
+I am so grateful that with my fireball of energy, I can be the one that is there for her as I help her learn and give her the words to communicate.
+She did not act out for attention.
+She was simply a preschooler learning how to live.
+Now that she's older, her feelings are different.
+But they are no less real, and that's what I need to remember as I help give her words to communicate these new feelings.

 I cannot speak for every parent, because our kids are all different, and I cannot speak for all preschoolers, as I am no longer a preschooler myself.
-But I know that preschoolers are people too.
-If we acknowledge their intense feelings and help them find better ways to express them, they will be wrapped in love through their childhood days as they improve themselves.
+But I know that preschoolers are people too, of course.
+If we acknowledge their intense feelings and help them find better ways to express those feelings, they will be wrapped in love through their childhood days as they improve themselves.
 Isn’t that what we all want?

-No, her crying is not for attention.
+No, her crying was not for attention.
 It’s because she is a person feeling something real.